 Public transport in Budapest

-Public transport in Budapest is managed by the Budapest Transport Limited Company (BKV).
-Their website provides useful information on ticketing, schedules and routes for all the city’s public transport.
-Different modes of transport are assigned different colours: trams are yellow, trolley-buses are red, buses are blue and trains are green.
+Budapest Transport Limited Company (BKV) manages public transport in the city.
+Its website provides useful information on ticketing, schedules, and routes for all the city’s public transport.
+Different modes of transport are assigned different colours: trams are yellow, trolleybuses are red, buses are blue, and trains are green.

 Trams